raacz/neocitites-raacz/blog/asl/log/post-6.md

 [Deaf children in BC need our help!](https://www.facebook.com/share/r/1BvCCXV7q2/)

 #### Notes
-- deaf children in #bc canada need our help.. recently government [](its translated as 'the govenment there') built-up #cfr resources for asl english two languages for deaf hard-of-hearing children ix-poss family. but recently(more recently) [](looks like pulled, taken up), resource cfr closed. need back. need label #petition ix-below #link ix-below for inform government #bc need back(inflected) resources+++
+- transcript: deaf children in #bc canada need our help.. recently government [](its translated as 'the govenment there') built-up #cfr resources for asl english two languages for deaf hard-of-hearing children ix-poss family. but recently(more recently) [](looks like pulled, taken up), resource cfr closed. need back. need label #petition ix-below #link ix-below for inform government #bc need back(inflected) resources+++
 - recently vs more recenty contrasted by ee nmm.
 - label being used as transitive 'sign' as in sign a document
 - the sign for 'resources' here is likely regional... couldn't find it on handspeak